YuvrajSatwan/QuizVerse/REALTIME_ANALYTICS.md

 ✅ **Error Handling**: Graceful degradation and user-friendly errors ✅ **Brand Consistency**: Matches QuizVerse's design system perfectly

 The implementation is production-ready with comprehensive testing, documentation, and performance optimizations.
-Teachers and quiz creators now have powerful real-time insights into participant engagement and understanding, making QuizVerse a competitive alternative to tools like Mentimeter and Kahoot.
+Teachers and quiz creators now have powerful real-time insights into participant engagement and understanding, making Quizzer a competitive alternative to tools like Mentimeter and Kahoot.